borg286/sevtech/README.md

 * The portable generator is a cheap and easy way to produce power, once you've acquired gasoline.
 However, it's rather inefficient, and isn’t viable for building a self-sustaining oil industry.

 * Just make a boiler (not solar) and then only long enough to get two buckets of steam.
 That'll be enough to get to age 4, then you can use a heat exchanger (advanced generators) to get cheap steam.
 One bucket of lava makes at least 6x more steam than a bucket of diesel (and you can use the diesel for power or kerosene instead).
+As of 3.0.8, lava doesn't seem to work in a boiler.
+Biodiesel does, however.

 * If you are just rushing to Age 4, then consider re-using your modular machinery blocks to switch between the three modular machines required to make plastic.
 You only have to switch out one or two blocks to switch between chemical mixer to liquid processor and etc. But there won't be an alternative way to make plastic in Age 4, so you’ll need a full setup sooner or later.